Ogzhnsfgl/My-Movie-App/README.md

 My-Movies App created with React, Bootstrap5 and use Json Server as database.

-My Movies App allows you add, edit or delete movie from your local database.
+My Movies App allows you add, edit or delete movie from JSON-Server.

 ## Soon